-Rare surgery to separate twins conjoined at head
+New life, apart: Brothers conjoined at head are in surgery

 Her mother's words were a game-changer for Nicole.
 The tears soon stopped flowing.
 She immediately went into research mode -- determined to give birth to the babies, no matter what.

 But first, she had to tell her husband.
 She hesitated to call him.
-She worried he would be driving his truck, and might crash.
+She worried that he would be driving his truck and might crash.
 When she dialed his number, he picked up immediately.
 He was sitting in a parking lot.

 Christian cried at the news.
 He was afraid his wife could die during birth, and he worried for the health of their twins.

 "Don't worry.
 We'll figure it out," Nicole told him.
 "I've already been on the computer."
 She kept a journal, including every doctor and medical department that could be of help.
-When she called Boston Children's hospital, recommended as one of the best programs in the country, they called her back within 5 minutes.
-They also recommended the gray bearded surfer, Dr. James Goodrich.
+When she called Boston Children's hospital, recommended as one of the best programs in the country, they called her back within five minutes.
+They also recommended the gray-bearded surfer, Dr. James Goodrich.

-Nicole says, at every doctor's appointment up to 20 weeks, they were asked if they wanted to abort the pregnancy.
+Nicole says that at every doctor's appointment up to 20 weeks, they were asked whether they wanted to abort the pregnancy.
 "Terminate" is the term the doctors always used.

-Friends and family suggested it too -- an abortion would be more merciful, they said.
+Friends and family suggested it, too; an abortion would be more merciful, they said.
 "I even had to think about it," Christian says, "because I didn't want to make some rash decision."

-Ultimately they knew they would take this journey together, as a family.
+Ultimately, they knew they would take this journey together, as a family.
 "I heard their heartbeats," Nicole says.

 The boys were born nearly a month early, on September 9, 2015, via an unscheduled C-section.
 Arrival time: 11:11 p.m.
 "They were normal little boys, like any other two little babies you would see -- except for being conjoined," Christian says.